 Mikazuki Geri – Yoko Kekomi Geri

-Since you are now likely rotated more than 180° from your original orientation and your center is rotated almost toward angel 8, it becomes difficult to rotate all of the way back to your original position.
-For this reason you would normally perform a cross step to both move you away from the opponent and facilitate turning to face the opponent again.
+Since you are now likely rotated more than 180° from your original orientation and your center is rotated almost toward angel 8, it becomes difficult to rotate fully back to your original position.
+For this reason, you would normally perform a cross-step to move you away from the opponent and facilitate turning to face the opponent again.
 This essentially places your other leg back and is how multiple consecutive kicks are done with practicing the kick in the Dojo.
-You kick, change sides via a Cross Step, and then kick with the opposite side.
-Note that this is simply a practice methodology and in a conflict you might opt to do any number of things here, including simply returning to a Heiko Dachi facing angle 2 and striking back with an Ushiro Geri, or stepping with the kicking leg to angel 7 (or 5) to allow you to deliver a sequence of Atemi.
+You kick, change sides via a cross-step, and then kick with the opposite side.
+Note that this is simply a practice methodology and in a conflict, you might opt to do any number of things here, including simply returning to a Heiko Dachi facing angle 2 and striking back with an Ushiro Geri, or stepping with the kicking leg to angel 7 (or 5) to allow you to deliver a sequence of Atemi.
 You should not confuse convenient practice methods with actual conflict strategies.

 You should note that this same combination might be delivered as a Mikazuki Geri – Yoko Geri pairing.

 A single leg (commonly the back leg) or both legs may be used to strike with this kicking combination.
 The knee rises into the target area and then the snap kick strikes the same area.

 A problem with this combination when using a single leg is that the knee and foot are in different relevant positions so both can’t strike the same location without some movement.
 So one of these conditions must exist: a) the knee strike must force the opponent to move away so that the foot will now be able to strike at its natural range, b) the foot must strike a different target area that will be in the proper range for the foot or c) you must hop or shift backward on the rooted leg to bring the foot into the range of your intended target.
 The last option is risky as it causes a shift in your balance and structure while in close contact with an opponent.
 It is not an especially wise option.